 If you don't already have a certificate provider, the most popular option is Let's Encrypt, a free service.
 The easiest way to use Let's Encrypt certificates is to type the following command in the shell:

 In most cases, that will set up everything related to TLS for your site using Let's Encrypt certificates, including automatic renewal.

-This script handles the simplest, most common cases.
+This script handles the most straightforward, most common cases.
 If your site uses custom web daemons or custom access controls, the automatic scripts may not work for you.
 For such cases, we provide the dehydrated ACME client; it provides hooks to install and clean up challenges that you can use to interface with whatever you're doing.